bazelbuild/continuous-integration/docs/user.md

 # Using the Bazel CI

-[Bazel CI](http://ci.bazel.io) tests Bazel and a variety of open-source project that use Bazel.
+[Bazel CI](http://ci.bazel.io) tests Bazel and a variety of open-source projects that use Bazel.

 We also use the projects using Bazel to validate Bazel changes.